KushBlazingJudah/feditext/README.md

   necessary for debugging, but it's also several megabytes smaller.
 - `dev` builds a **developer** build; debugging information is left intact.
 - `run` runs a **developer** build.
+- `dist` creates a tarball from the release build for easy deployment.
+  Created out of convenience for me.

 Less important targets: